g1coder/demo-app/README.md

 # Demo app of the Watercompany delivery service

-Responsive ReactJS + Typescript + Material UI
+Responsive ReactJS + Typescript + Material UI + FSD

 ## How to run